 Built in 1844 by lawyer Andrew McCrae and his artist wife Georgiana, the Homestead is a rare example of drop slab construction.
 Made from materials such as messmate, stringybark and wattle, the homestead was sold to the National Trust in 1970 by Georgiana’s great-great-great grandson.

 The low-fired brickwork of the chimneys at McCrae is suffering from salt attack with both rising and falling damp.
-Conservation specialist David Young has reviewed the chimneys, recommending works spanning roof repairs, the removal of modern paint coatings, drawing out the salts from the brickwork and consolidating the brickwork with lime water, as well as repainting the brickwork with lime mortar and lime wash finish.
-The materials and methodologies for these conservation works lend themselves to a combined training and works program in which training is provided to those undertaking the work, and possibly to others who wish to learn these specialist skills.
+Conservation specialist David Young has reviewed the chimneys, recommending works spanning roof repairs, the removal of modern paint coatings, drawing out the salts from the brickwork and consolidating the brickwork with lime water, as well as repainting the brickwork with a lime wash.